jeffery/selenium-server/README.md

 # Synopsis

-This project is container for implementing 'Selenium standalone server' on a Debian OS.
+This project is a container for implementing 'Selenium standalone server' on a Debian OS.
 It contains necessary scripts to build a debian package.

 Upon installation an init.d script is setup to start an 'X Virtual Frame